Splamy/TS3AudioBot/README.md

     * view all server/channel/clients
     * write in all/private chat
     * optionally kick clients form channel/server
+    * See [here](https://github.com/Splamy/TS3AudioBot/issues/29#issuecomment-233582408) for a more detailed list until I update the readme...
   * one for the AudioBotAdmin with no requirements (just ensure a high enough `i_group_needed_member_add_power`).
 1. The first time you'll need to run the TS3Audiobot.exe without parameter and it will ask you a few questions.
 You can get ServerGroupIds in the rights window.